Anyone looking for more work than I am placing on Google Classroom, can use the link below to White Rose Maths.

 There is also a link for David Walliams audio books which are available free of charge.

 Welcome to Beech!

-Our P.E topics this term will be cricket and athletics.
+Our P.E topics this term will be dance and gymnastics.

-For more information, please read the parents' newsletter, which is attached below.
+For more information, please read the parents' newsletter, which is attached above.